We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Best For: Fall and winter vegetable gardening in cold climates

-Editors’ Choice: The Giantex portable wooden cold frame measures nearly 40 by 25 by 15 inches and has polycarbonate windows.
-Your best bet, however, might be to build your own cold frame to save money and customize the size.
+Our Recommendation: The Giantex portable wooden cold frame measures nearly 40 by 25 by 15 inches and has polycarbonate windows.
+Your best bet, however, might be to build your own cold frame to save money and customize its size.

 7. Pop-Up Greenhouse

 Pop-up greenhouses are temporary plastic structures designed to mimic the conditions of a greenhouse.
 Unlike permanent structures, pop-up units are more vulnerable to weather conditions like wind and snow.
-They’re ideal for warmer climates without too much wind.
-And when placed in a sheltered area, a pop-up greenhouse offers an excellent spot for starting seeds or hardening off plants when spring arrives.
+They’re ideal for warmer climates that don’t get much wind.
+When they’re placed in a sheltered area, a pop-up greenhouse offers an excellent spot for starting seeds or hardening off plants when spring arrives.

 Best For: Mild climates and starting seeds in the spring